honestly-nuts/SCore-Utils/README.md

-# C.L.T-clones
+# Scuffed-Utils

-## Coreuitl clones that are no use to the real world
+## Coreuitls clones that are no use to the real world

-This is the official repo for the infomous C.L.T-clones project (I regret this name).
+This is the official repo for the infomous Scuffed-Utils project (I regret this name).

 The goal of this project is to remake the original gnu coreutils in python.
 Why you may ask?
 Honestly, I don't know.
 One day I just got this Idea that, "Why not make scuffed